4 Ways to Practice Due Diligence for Short-Term IRA Loans to Flippers

 - You can invest locally in your own market and work with other investors you may know and trust.

-The returns for these types of loans can be powerful.
-Your IRA money isn’t tied up into a long-term investment, and can be turned quickly or reallocated to other types of assets per market conditions.
+- Your IRA money can be turned quickly or reallocated to other types of assets based on market conditions.

 Of course, this all only works if you make the right loans to the right borrowers when executing the right projects.

-Here’s 4 ways you can set yourself up for success by practicing due-diligence with short-term IRA loans for house flippers.
+Following are 4 ways you can set yourself up for success by practicing quality due diligence for short-term IRA loans to house flippers.

-If the rehab needs are relatively modest, there may be less risk and the project may complete more quickly.
-A higher loan-to-value ratio may be appropriate.
+If the rehab needs are relatively modest, there may be less risk and the project may be completed more quickly.

-If the property needs significant work, you’ll want to be careful about how much money you’ve lent relative to the actual current value of the property.
+If the property needs significant work, you’ll want to be careful about how much money to lend relative to the actual current value of the property.
 A lower loan-to-value and staged release of funds may be more appropriate in such situations.

-Condition is also a measure of risk.
-The more work a property needs, the more likely it may be that unseen issues may turn up and increase the cost of the rehab.
+Condition is also a gauge for unknown risk.
+The more work a property needs, the more likely that unseen issues may turn up and increase the cost of rehab.

 One of the keys to flipping properties, and to underwriting flip loans, is to properly estimate the post-rehab property value — often referred to as after rehab value or ARV.